allennrbc/Software-Tools-Spring-2024/Christine's Analysis.md

 3. Can we compare other industries that were able to argue for consultants and independent contractors to be converted to full-time employees with benefits?
 4. What harms might such a change create?
    a.
 Consider the increase of minimum wage and possible reduction in the number of jobs and/or hours of work? (see UW Evans School of Public Policy & Governance December 3, 2021 report)
+5. Are these questions being addressed by the ACA and FTE criteria?
+What shortfalls remain to be addressed?

 ## Decision Maker and Decision Being Made
 We are leaning toward a POLICY MAKER rather than a CEO

+## Which graphs have already been created by our group and which questions remain to be answered?

 ## What do preformatted FRED graphs already tell us?

-Which graphs have Dan and Ran already created and which questions remain to be answered?

 ### All Employees, Retail Trade (USTRADE)